 Getting to and from Fort Wilderness

 Fort Wilderness is part of the Magic Kingdom resort area, so if you’re driving, you should follow the signs for that area and then look out for the one pointing you toward the campground.
 At the entry gate, you’ll tell security that you’re checking in.
-Only cars belonging to registered guests are allowed into the campground, so if you’re only visiting for a meal or dinner show, you’ll have to rely on the special buses that run throughout the campground.
+Only cars belonging to registered guests are allowed into the campground, so if you’re only visiting for a meal or dinner show, you’ll have to park in the overflow lot and rely on the special buses that run throughout the campground.
 Magical Express is also available for Fort Wilderness.

-Fort Wilderness can be accessed by Disney’s regular bus service.
+Fort Wilderness can be accessed by Disney’s bus service to the four theme parks, two water parks, Disney Springs, and the Wilderness Lodge.
 Buses will drop you off at either the entrance or the settlement, and you can hop an internal Fort Wilderness bus route from there.
-Boats run regularly to the Magic Kingdom from the Settlement Outpost.
+Boats also run regularly to the Magic Kingdom from the Settlement Outpost.

 Things to pack for camping at Disney World